niels-lubbes/cyclides/README.md

    ];
 ```

-Verifies whether there exists g in T such that g.M.u!=0 for all u in U.
+The following function verifies whether there exists g in T such that `g.M.u!=0` for all u in U.

 ```Mathematica
 check[T_, U_] := Module[{i},